PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 19:46:05
+Last updated: 2024-04-02 19:46:39
-Random Quote: The beginning of knowledge is the discovery of something we do not understand. - Frank Herbert
+Random Quote: A man's growth is seen in the successive choirs of his friends - Ralph Waldo Emerson